 Owners crave information regarding their portfolio and you can provide that easily with a few simple tools.
 Brag about your property management software in how easy it is to access their data through an owner portal from any mobile device.
 Let them know you provide access 24/7 from their portal to those very important reports and ledgers.
-Many PM software programs also allow you to email or text important information from the program directly to their email or phone as well as share important documents to their owner portal file library.
+Many PM software programs, like Rentec Direct, also allow you to email or text important information from the program directly to their email or phone as well as share important documents to their owner portal file library.

 Does this rental management company really understand the industry?